New York City Fire Department: Fire companies and specialty/support units

-A typical FDNY engine company, also known as a pumper or rig.
+A typical FDNY engine company, also known as a pumper.
 Pictured is Engine Company 34, quartered in Manhattan.

 A typical FDNY ladder company, also known as a truck.
 Pictured is an aerial ladder truck operated by Ladder Company 4, quartered in Manhattan.

 A tower ladder truck is another type of truck operated by the FDNY.
 Pictured is a tower ladder truck operated by Ladder Company 149, quartered in Brooklyn.

 A tiller truck or tractor-drawn aerial ladder truck is another type of Ladder Truck operated by the FDNY.
 Pictured is a tiller ladder truck operated by Ladder Company 5, quartered in Manhattan.

 A typical FDNY rescue company, also known as a rescue truck.
 Pictured is Rescue Company 1, which serves a large portion of Manhattan.